Benito Mussolini: Appointment as Prime Minister

-In 1923, Mussolini sent Italian forces to invade Corfu during the Corfu incident.
-In the end, the League of Nations proved powerless, and Greece was forced to comply with Italian demands.
+Later in 1923, Mussolini sent Italian forces to invade Corfu during the Corfu incident.
+The League of Nations proved powerless, and Greece was forced to comply with Italian demands.

 Acerbo Law

 In June 1923, the government passed the Acerbo Law, which transformed Italy into a single national constituency.
 It also granted a two-thirds majority of the seats in Parliament to the party or group of parties that received at least 25% of the votes.
 This law applied in the elections of 6 April 1924.
-The national alliance, consisting of Fascists, most of the old Liberals and others, won 64% of the vote.
+The "national alliance", consisting of Fascists, most of the old Liberals and others, won 64% of the vote.

 Squadristi violence

 The assassination of the socialist deputy Giacomo Matteotti, who had requested that the elections be annulled because of the irregularities, provoked a momentary crisis in the Mussolini government.
-Mussolini ordered a cover-up, but witnesses saw the car that transported Matteotti's body parked outside Matteotti's residence, which linked Amerigo Dumini to the murder.
+Mussolini ordered a cover-up, but witnesses saw the car that transported Matteotti's body parked outside Matteotti's residence, which linked fascist Amerigo Dumini to the murder.

 Mussolini later confessed that a few resolute men could have altered public opinion and started a coup that would have swept fascism away.
 Dumini was imprisoned for two years.
 On his release, Dumini allegedly told other people that Mussolini was responsible, for which he served further prison time.

 The opposition parties responded weakly or were generally unresponsive.
 Many of the socialists, liberals, and moderates boycotted Parliament in the Aventine Secession, hoping to force Victor Emmanuel to dismiss Mussolini.

 On 31 December 1924, MVSN consuls met with Mussolini and gave him an ultimatum: crush the opposition or they would do so without him.
 Fearing a revolt by his own militants, Mussolini decided to drop all pretense of democracy.
 On 3 January 1925, Mussolini made a truculent speech before the Chamber in which he took responsibility for squadristi violence (though he did not mention the assassination of Matteotti).
 He did not abolish the squadristi until 1927, however.